hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 - The server's listen port is read from the variable `wireguard_listen_port`
 - The server's VPN address is read from the variable `wireguard_address`
-- The wireguard network interface is read from the variable `wireguard_interface`
+- The WireGuard network interface is read from the variable `wireguard_interface`
 - For each peer in the Ansible list `wireguard_peers`, a peer section is created.
 The public key and allowed IPs are read from the variables